Deep Treble: Conception and Early Beginnings (1998-2001)

-Another go at international acclaim (2007-present)
+Another Go at International Acclaim (2007-present)

 After a few years off the competition circuit, Deep Treble decided to compete again in the ICCAs in 2007.
 Under the musical direction of Viraj Lal, DT placed second in the Mid Atlantic Regional at Drexel winning the award for Best Choreography.
 Rutgers hosted the Semifinals and won first place, in addition to a Best Soloist Award for Yaa Acheampong’s rendition of “Janie’s Got a Gun” and Best Vocal Percussion by Jessica Totaro.
 This win marked the second time Deep Treble reached a berth at the Finals in Lincoln Center.
 DT starred in a television segment on NJN for its tremendous success.
 That summer, Deep Treble recorded its third album.
 Take the Cake, launched in Spring 2008 with a huge Cake-celebration, earned accolades, rave reviews, and proved to be the most successful album for the group yet.

 On December 13, 2008, Deep Treble celebrated its 10th anniversary in style.
 First, there was a reunion providing a great chance for current members to connect with alumni and a great opportunity for alumni to reconnect with old friends.
 At the reunion, the Deep Trebles of past and present relived old songs under the guidance and leadership of the original arrangers, past musical directors, and many of the original soloists.
 Subsequently, the 10th Anniversary Concert featured the alumni clad in black with a splash of red singing “Beautiful,” “Janie’s Got a Gun,” with Candice Helfand, “Let Go,” with Melanie Kim, “Under the Bridge,” with Kenny Karnas, “Always Be My Baby,” with Gia Wright, “The Whole World Together,” with Jason Troost, Matt LaFargue, Uton Onyejekwe, and Travis Nilan, and “The Remedy,” featuring Travis Nilan.
 The alumni even sang a song by themselves: “If You Could Only See” with Uton Onyejekwe.
 As a result of the event, Deep Treble established the position of Historian to maintain contact with the alumni and to preserve documentation of the concerts.

 The competition season of Spring 2009 proved to be one of Deep Treble’s hardest and triumphant.
 The competition set included two new songs, and DT’s membership included seven new members.
-Under the musical direction of Julia Fendler, DT overcame these difficult odds and placed second in the Mid Atlantic Quarterfinals at RPI, picking up an award for Best Arrangement by Alexandra Bancroft for her mash-up, “Unapologize.”
+Under the musical direction of Julia Fendler, DT overcame these difficult odds and placed second in the Mid Atlantic Quarterfinals at RPI, picking up an award for Best Arrangement by Alexandra Bancroft for her mash-up, “Unfaithful Apology.”
 Rutgers, once again, hosted Semifinals, and Christofer Peckhardt earned the award for Best Soloist of “Beautiful Child.”

 In 2011 and 2012, Deep Treble returned to the ICCAs and although they did make it to the Semi-Finals, they took home Best Soloist awards both years for "Rock Medley" Arranged by Galdriel Sevener '12 and sung by Tyler Picone '14, and a return of "Beautiful Child" arranged by Kenneth Feibush and also sung by Tyler Picone.
 The group also took home the award for best vocal percussion in 2011 awarded to Charles Salamone '12.